 Is made up of plate-like cells with air channels to allow the flow of air across the membrane.
 The membrane facilitates the flow of Hydrogen creating the release of electrons.
 Electrically conductive separator plates between each pair of cells enable the flow of electrons.
 The stack aspect is that they are all placed on top of each other and held together by epoxy endplates.

-2. H2 Supply and purging valves
+2. H2 Supply Valve

-H2 supply valve controls the H2 input.
+It controls the H2 input.
 When the controller turns on, also the H2 supply valve does.
 When system turns off, it is in the off position for preventing hydrogen leakage.